-In September 2011, Dell announced the creation of our first EIR program with the addition of a leading entrepreneur in green IT, Ingrid Vanderveldt.
-The entrepreneur-in-residence (EIR) helps drive strategy and takes our ability to listen and act on what customers need to the next level.
-Typically an EIR program is a way for venture capital firms or investors to nurture a big idea and then invest in the new venture at the end of the EIR’s term.
-For Dell, this program helps us create an even more meaningful bridge between Dell and the marketplace.
+In September 2011, Dell announced its first ever entrepreneur-in-residence (EIR.)
+Typically an EIR works with venture capital firms or investors to nurture a big idea and then invest in the new venture at the end of the EIR’s term.
+For Dell, the EIR helps us create an even more meaningful bridge between Dell and the marketplace.
+The EIR helps drive strategy and takes our ability to listen and act on what customers need to the next level.

 Elizabeth most recently served as the first-ever Entrepreneur-in-Residence at the United Nations Foundation, in which she worked with the United Nations and the Foundation to support innovation and entrepreneurial thinking.
 In her role, she chaired the UN Foundation’s Global Entrepreneurs Council and helped build global partnerships that positively affect the UN’s most pressing humanitarian issues.
 Ms. Gore previously served as Vice President of Global Partnerships at the Foundation, and founded strategic grassroots efforts such as Nothing But Nets, Girl Up, and the Shot@Life.
 Additionally, she manages partnerships with Fortune 100 companies and with the Bill & Melinda Gates Foundation.